 Chain-of-thought asks the AI to detail its reasoning before giving its final answer.
 This technique considerably improves results on complex problems.

-A store offers a 20% discount on an 85 euro item, then an additional 10% discount on the reduced price.
-What is the final price?
+A store offers a 20% discount on an $85 item, then an additional 10% off the discounted price.
+What's the final price?
 Think step by step.

-When to use it: mathematics, logic, multi-criteria analysis, complex decisions, code debugging.
+When to use it: math, logic, multi-criteria analysis, complex decisions, code debugging.

 4. Role prompting — Activating expertise

-Role prompting consists of assigning an expert character to the AI.
-This technique activates the knowledge and vocabulary of the relevant domain.
+Role prompting means assigning an expert persona to the AI.
+This technique activates the knowledge and vocabulary of the relevant field.

-You are a lawyer specialized in French labor law with 20 years of experience.
-An employee asks me if they can refuse to work on Sunday.
-Explain the applicable legal rules in France clearly, citing relevant legal articles.
+You are a labor law attorney with 20 years of experience.
+An employee asks me if they can refuse to work on Sundays.
+Explain the applicable legal rules clearly, citing the relevant statutes.

 The role radically changes the depth and relevance of the response.
-An identical prompt without a role will produce a more superficial response.
+An identical prompt without a role will produce a more superficial answer.

-When to use it: always, or almost.
-It's the technique with the best effort/result ratio.
+When to use it: always, or almost always.
+It's the technique with the best effort-to-result ratio.

-Self-consistency consists of asking the AI to generate multiple responses to the same problem, then compare and synthesize the results.
+Self-consistency means asking the AI to generate multiple answers to the same problem, then compare and synthesize the results.

-Propose 3 different approaches to increase the conversion rate of my signup page.
-For each approach, explain the reasoning and risks.
-Then, recommend the best approach by justifying your choice.
+Propose 3 different approaches to increase my signup page conversion rate.
+For each approach, explain the reasoning and the risks.
+Then recommend the best approach with justification.

-This technique reduces bias and errors by forcing the AI to explore multiple paths before concluding.
+This technique reduces biases and errors by forcing the AI to explore multiple paths before concluding.

 When to use it: strategic decisions, diagnostics, analyses where there's no single obvious answer.

-6. Prompt chaining — Breaking down into steps
+6. Prompt chaining — Breaking it into steps

-Prompt chaining consists of breaking down a complex task into several successive prompts, where the output of one feeds the input of the next.
+Prompt chaining means splitting a complex task into multiple successive prompts, where the output of one feeds the input of the next.

 Example in 3 steps: